 What is a Cannabis Dispensary Store?

 A cannabis dispensary store is a store that only sells cannabis and accessories such as paraphernalia.
 Unlike a liquor store, which may have a host of other inventory items alongside the liquor, a dispensary will only sell products related to cannabis.
 The laws are so strict in some states and counties that you cannot even sell blunt wraps with tobacco in them.
 Whether you are looking for cannabis flower buds, wax, edibles, convection dry herb vapes, nectar collectors, or other canna-related products, you can find it all right here.
 Some people will treat it as a one stop shop if they have all your products.
+If you live in a legal area wheresweed can help you find cannabis dispensaries near you.

 One of the best parts about going to a dispensary is the budtenders.
 Some of the nicest people you will ever meet are budtenders.
 They have a hard job because not everyone that comes into a dispensary knows what they want.
 They have to continuously train, educate and help new customers all day.
 They know everything they need to in that store from oil vape pens, cannabis flower to ancillary dispensary products.
 So never hesitate to question them on any question that comes to mind.
 It is important and good to know what you are consuming and how to do it best.